-- 6.29 Casino operators must apply enhanced customer due diligence measures and enhanced ongoing monitoring, in addition to the required CDD measures, to manage and mitigate the money laundering or terrorist financing risks arising in the following cases: - in any case identified by the operator or in information provided by the Commission to the operator as one where there is a high risk of money laundering or terrorist financing92 - in any business relationship with a customer situated in a high-risk third country identified by the European Commission or in relation to any transaction in relation to which the operator is required to apply CDD measures93, where either of the parties to the transaction is resident94 in a high-risk third country95 - if the operator has determined that a customer or potential customer is a PEP, or a family member or known close associate of a PEP - in any case where the operator discovers that a customer has provided false or stolen identification documentation or information and the operator proposes to continue to deal with the customer - in any case where a transaction is complex or unusually large, or there is an unusual pattern of transactions, or the transaction or transactions have no apparent economic or legal purpose - in any other case which, by its nature, can present a higher risk of money laundering or terrorist financing.96 - 6.30 In the case of business relationships with customers situated in high-risk third countries or transactions where either of the parties to the transaction are resident in a high-risk third country, the enhanced measures undertaken must include:
+- 6.29 Casino operators must apply enhanced customer due diligence measures and enhanced ongoing monitoring, in addition to the required CDD measures, to manage and mitigate the money laundering or terrorist financing risks arising in the following cases: - in any case identified by the operator or in information provided by the Commission to the operator as one where there is a high risk of money laundering or terrorist financing94 - in any business relationship with a customer situated in a high-risk third country identified by the European Commission or in relation to any transaction in relation to which the operator is required to apply CDD measures95, where either of the parties to the transaction is resident96 in a high-risk third country97 - if the operator has determined that a customer or potential customer is a PEP, or a family member or known close associate of a PEP - in any case where the operator discovers that a customer has provided false or stolen identification documentation or information and the operator proposes to continue to deal with the customer - in any case where a transaction is complex or unusually large, or there is an unusual pattern of transactions, or the transaction or transactions have no apparent economic or legal purpose - in any other case which, by its nature, can present a higher risk of money laundering or terrorist financing.98

-92 A key source of information provided by the Commission in relation to where there is a high risk of money laundering or terrorist financing is Money laundering and terrorist financing risk within the British gambling industry.
+94 A key source of information provided by the Commission in relation to where there is a high risk of money laundering or terrorist financing is Money laundering and terrorist financing risk within the British gambling industry.
 This risk assessment is updated annually and is available at www.gamblingcommission.gov.uk.

-94 Regulation 33(3)(c).
+96 Regulation 33(3)(c).